Secured Business Loans: National’s Ultimate Guide to Loan Collateral (2019)

 - What are you going to use your funds for?
 A short-term improvement or fix?
 Grasping a huge opportunity for success?
 Overcoming a business challenge?
 Need a little working capital?

 - How much do you need?
 It might sound like a simple/obvious question, but in reality it can be one of the most difficult to answer.
-A secured small business loan that offers too-little can leave you unable to fund your business goals.
+Financing that offers too-little can leave you unable to fund your business goals.
 Too much can leave you repaying excess money that you don’t need for a long, long time.
 Take the time to think about this!

 National Business Capital & Services is the #1 FinTech marketplace offering small business financing and services.
 Harnessing the power of smart technology and even smarter people, we’ve streamlined the approval process to secure over $1 billion in financing for small business owners to date.